 Getting your kids out on hikes will help them see what a wonderful playground nature is.

 Hiking with kids also gives you a chance to teach your children a ton of lessons.
 Talk about the different plants you see and their purpose.
 Explain the circle of life to them.
 Encourage them to protect the environment by picking up trash.
 Point out the importance of clean, fresh water as you pass a stream or lake.
 Discuss climate change as you hike near the coastline.

-Reason #5: Boost Self Confidence
+Benefit #5: Boost Self Confidence

 Doing the same hike over time can also bolster that self confidence by reminding them how things that were challenging the first time are now easy for them on the 10th hike.

 Where to Hike

 If you are fortunate to live near a national or state park, taking a family hike can be a easy day trip for you.
 If you live further away, look for a local park, botanical garden, or nature preserve to start your hiking adventures.

-If you haven’t considered hiking before, definitely take some time to think about it and try out a short hike with your family this weekend.
+If you haven’t considered hiking before, definitely take some time to think about it and try a short hike with your family this weekend.
 For more tips on hiking with kids, check out Exploring Footsteps.
-Now, go take a hike with your kids!
-Happy travels!